shutterstock/bigstock-php-client/README.md

+# DEPRECATED

+This repo is no longer publicly supported.

 bigstock-php-client
 ===================

 PHP Client for the Bigstock API.
 Full documentation is available at [http://help.bigstockphoto.com/hc/en-us/articles/200303245-API-Documentation](http://help.bigstockphoto.com/hc/en-us/articles/200303245-API-Documentation).
 Self-serve signup for API accounts are available in the [Partners section](https://www.bigstockphoto.com/partners) of Bigstock.

 Install